 - Minimum IELTS Academic score – 6.5, with no band lower than 6.0

-More information on language requirements can be found on the admissions website.
+More information on English language requirements can be found on this website.

 Fall, Spring, or Academic Year

-University of Canterbury will not be accepting inbound Global E3 exchange students for Fall/Academic Year 2018-19.
+University of Canterbury will not be accepting inbound Global E3 exchange students for Spring 2019.